agostinodd/agostinodd/README.md

 ## Hi 👋

 I am a graduated software engineer.
-I have already gained experience in several different environments and programming languages and I am always open to new challenges.
+I have already gained experience in several different environments, programming languages and I am always open to new challenges.
 I especially like to try out new things and to educate myself accordingly.

 I have already worked on a number of different projects, such as the development of a SmartDoor or an AR tool for instructing new employees in the assembly of components.